Nidhi28fg/Nidhi28fg/README.md

-- 👋 Hi, I’m Nidhi Singh Bhadoria.
-- 👀 I’m interested in the field of web development.
-- 🌱 I’m currently learning HTML, CSS, Tailwind, Javascript and React.js.
-- 💞️ I’m looking to collaborate on projects.
+- 👋 Hi, I'm Nidhi Singh Bhadoria.
+I'm interested in the field of web development, and I'm currently learning HTML, CSS, Tailwind, Javascript, and React.js.
+I'm eager to collaborate on projects.
 - 📫 How to reach me ...you can contant on my email-id teamguffonidhi28@gmail.com
 ## GitHub Stats & Most Used Languages